 - Your earnings history

 While proving future lost earning capacity can be difficult, a skilled attorney can make sure you and your family are taken care of if you are unable to return to work after a wreck.
+The wages you were unable to earn because of a car accident are rightfully yours.

 Lost Income and Earning Capacity for Self-Employed Individuals